Wolfst0rm/ArmorStandEditor/README.md

 ## Support
 Support for ArmorStandEditor is provided:
-* For API-Versions Higher than 1.13 but Fixes will not be retrofitted to older releases.
+* For API-Versions Higher than 1.13
 * For Latest Release and Unstable versions of the Plugin

-If there are issues with the plugin on the latest release, you can report them [here](https://github.com/Wolfst0rm/ArmorStandEditor-Issues/issues/new?assignees=&labels=P1%3A+To+Be+Tested&template=behaviour-bug.yml).
+If there are issues with the plugin on the latest release, you can report them [here](https://github.com/Wolfst0rm/ArmorStandEditor/issues/new?assignees=&labels=P1%3A+To+Be+Tested&template=behaviour-bug.yml).

-If there are new feature requests, you can ask them to be implemented [here](https://github.com/Wolfst0rm/ArmorStandEditor-Issues/issues/new?assignees=&labels=&template=feature-request.yml).
+If there are new feature requests, you can ask them to be implemented [here](https://github.com/Wolfst0rm/ArmorStandEditor/issues/new?assignees=&labels=&template=feature-request.yml).

-**NOTE:** Feature Requests are first evaluated and analyzed before an implementation can be considered.

-Bugs are also first tested to ensure that they can be reproduced according to the reported steps.
+**NOTE:** Bugs are also first tested to ensure that they can be reproduced according to the reported steps.
+If they can not, we will ask for more info.

+## Contributing
+More Info soon....